 However, I don’t think this “divorce plan” is a good idea.
 Given the first injunction in the Torah – “Be fruitful and multiply” – someone who does not have children is obligated to marry someone who can bear children.
 Since you are already married, you need not marry someone else.
 However, if you divorce, it would be incumbent upon you to marry a woman with whom you have a better chance than your wife to have children.

 The point I think you should focus on right now is the Talmudic saying that a person should never give up hope, even in the bleakest circumstances (Brachot 10a).
 Medical research is constantly improving, and any condition can surely, with God's help, have its remedy.
 For some cutting edge ideas, visit the website of Dr. Sherman Silber, a friend and world-class expert in the field – www.infertile.com.

 For the halachic aspects of testing sperm to enhance pregnancy chances – see Rabbi Ovadia Yosef (Yabia Omer II E.H.
 1:7).
 The permitted methods vary, but no responsible couple would be married even two years without getting tested.

 Another good resource is www.atime.org, a huge support network of Jewish couples who have gone through the pain of infertility.

 The best literature on this subject, in my opinion is, Isaiah 56:3-5, which explains there are higher values in life than having children.
-I recommend that you read, reread it, and strive to internalize it.
+I recommend that you read it, reread it, and strive to internalize it.